St. John's (NY) vs. Stony Brook: Odds, spread, over/under - November 7

 St. John's (NY) vs. Stony Brook Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup across different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at individual sportsbooks.

 |Favorite